 - What technology is going to be used to accomplish the task?

 Project Management Plan

-On the other hand, the project management plan is a formal approved document that guides you precisely on how you are going to get things done.
-For example:
+The project management plan is a formal approved document that guides you precisely on how you are going to get things done.

 - How will the project work be carried out?